tarasglek/eget.wasm/man/eget.md

 :    Remove the target file from `$EGET_BIN` (or the current directory if unset).
 Note that this flag is boolean, and means eget will treat `TARGET` as a file to be removed.

+  `--non-interactive`

+:    Do not prompt for user input.
+If a choice is required, eget will exit with an error.

   `-k, --disable-ssl`

 :    Disable SSL certificate verification for GET requests.
 Cannot be used in combination with a `GITHUB_TOKEN`.